Woolworths (United Kingdom): Alworths

-According to press reports on 17 February 2011, Tony Page and Gareth Thomas were planning to open a chain of shops adopting the Woolworths format, but under a different name.
-A store opened under the Alworths name on 5 November 2009 in Didcot, on the site of a former Woolworths store, without the involvement of Page or Thomas.
-By January 2011, 18 stores had been opened, although in April the company also entered administration and closed.
+According to press reports on 17 February 2009, Tony Page and Gareth Thomas were planning to open a chain of shops adopting the Woolworths format, but under a different name.
+A shop opened under the Alworths name on 5 November 2009 in Didcot, on the site of a former Woolworths shop, without the involvement of Page or Thomas.
+By January 2011, 18 shops had been opened, although in April, the company also entered administration and closed.

 Wellworths

-The Woolworths store in Dorchester, Dorset was reopened as an independent business named Wellworths by the store manager Claire Robertson.
-The store was officially opened by BBC Radio 2 DJ Chris Evans on 11 March 2011.
+The Woolworths shop in Dorchester, Dorset was reopened as an independent business named Wellworths by the shop manager Claire Robertson.
+It was officially opened by BBC Radio 2 DJ Chris Evans on 11 March 2009.
 It was later renamed Wellchester.

-Wellchester ceased trading in August 2014, after Robertson left to set up her own retail consultancy business.
+Wellchester ceased trading in August 2012, after Robertson left to set up her own retail consultancy business.

 Woolworths.co.uk

-The Woolworths brand and domain was bought by Shop Direct Group, owned by Sir David and Sir Frederick Barclay, on 2 February 2009.
-The company announced it would relaunch Woolworths as an online retail store.
+The Woolworths brand and domain was bought by Shop Direct Group (later known as The Very Group), owned by Sir David and Sir Frederick Barclay, on 2 February 2009.
+The Times estimated that they would have paid between £5 million and £10 million for the brand.
+Woolworths also launched an Easter egg website, called Woolies Wonderland, for Easter 2009.
+The company announced it would relaunch Woolworths as an online retailer.
 The website was launched on 26 June 2009.
-It was entirely independent of the former Woolworths Group.
 It has been closed since June 2015.
-On 13 October 2015, the company finally dissolved and the website went defunct.

-In April 2017, multiple news sources reported that Woolworths may possibly be re-opening, nearly nine years since it closed, after former director Tony Page confirmed interest in acquiring the Woolworths name from Shop Direct.

-As of Wed 22nd Jun 2022, the domain goes to a holding page for United Domains.